 "Excellent work.
-Very good project," wrote Sykes on the judge's notes.
+Very good project," wrote Sykes on the winning card.

-More than 70 student projects were presented at ESPEX, the Batten College of Engineering and Technology's student project expo, held April 26 in Chartway Arena at the Ted Constant Center.
+More than 70 student projects were presented at ESPEX, the Batten College of Engineering and Technology's student project expo, held April 26 at the Ted Constant Center.

-The undergraduate senior designs and graduate research projects covered a wide range of subjects including a bi-axial cell stretcher (a device that can analyze how cells respond to stretches in controlled experiments), an automated elevator system used in radiator manufacturing and a helmet sensor that can detect and alert coaches when an athlete has taken a hit indicative of a concussion.
+The undergraduate senior designs and graduate research projects covered a wide range of subjects including a bi-axial cell stretcher, an automated elevator system used in radiator manufacturing and a helmet sensor that can detect and alert coaches when an athlete has taken a hit indicative of a concussion.

-This year, thanks to STIHL Inc. and alumnus Sykes, monetary prizes were offered for the best senior design and graduate research projects.
+This year, thanks to STIHL Inc. and William "Billy" Sykes, monetary prizes were offered for the best senior design and graduate research projects.

-"STIHL's relationship with ODU's Batten College of Engineering and Technology has been a vital part of our success here in Virginia Beach," said Andreas Garstenauer, director of manufacturing engineering for STIHL Inc. "The college is known for its focus on innovation and is a source of new engineering talent for us."
+"STIHL's relationship with ODU's Batten College of Engineering and Technology has been a vital part of our success here in Virginia Beach," said Andreas Garstenauer, STIHL's director of manufacturing engineering.
+"The college is known for its focus on innovation and is a source of new engineering talent for us."

 The 2022 William G. Sykes Innovator and Entrepreneur Award